 Those are the hybrid's nuts and bolts; now let's pick one out.

-Choosing the Right Club
+How to Choose the Right Hybrid Club

 Picking a hybrid club is no different than traditional clubs.
 Just like your other clubs, there are some essential steps and considerations to keep in mind before purchasing your new piece.